-The College Consensus ranking of the Best Women’s Colleges is the most comprehensive ranking out available, by bringing together all of the most rigorous published rankings with the most legitimate student reviews on the web.
+The College Consensus ranking of the Best Women’s Colleges combines the results of the most respected college rankings with thousands of real student reviews from around the web.
 Young women seeking the supportive, inclusive environment of an all-women’s college – from empowering academic programs to the networking power of robust alumni organizations – can look to College Consensus for a fuller picture.
 College Consensus’ comprehensive view gives prospective students the confidence that their choice ranks as the best choice across the board.

 How Did We Create Our Ranking of the Best Women’s Colleges?